Tom McLean (Scottish footballer)

-Thomas McLean (August 1866 – 1936), known as Tom McLean, was a Scottish footballer who played in the English Football League for Derby County and Notts County.
+Thomas McLean (August 1866 – 1936) was a Scottish footballer who played in the English Football League for Derby County and Notts County.

 Early career

 Tom Mclean, despite lacking any physical advantage at 5'6" and 10st 5lbs was a strong defender with a magnificent clearing kick.
 The first Football Club to sign Tom McLean was Vale of Leven and Tom McLean signed for them in 1887.
 Vale of Leven had formed in 1874 and reached the Fourth Round of the Scottish Cup in the season McLean played there.
 McLean joined Notts County (1888) before the legalising of professionalism, having first come to Nottingham on holiday.
 In the event, he remained for the rest of his life, marrying a local girl in 1892.

 1888–1889 Season

 Tom McLean signed for Notts County in the Summer of 1888.
 Playing at full–back, McLean made his club and League debut on 8 September 1888 at Anfield, the then home of Everton.
 Notts County lost to the home team 2–1.

 Tom McLean appeared in 12 of the 22 League matches played by Notts County in season 1888–89.
 As a full–back and centre–half (nine appearances at full–back and two appearances at centre–half) he played in a Notts County defence that achieved one clean–sheet and restricted the opposition to one–League–goal–in–a–match on three separate occasions.